 Tip #5: Lay your sports bra play or drape to air dry!

-WARNING: DO NOT PUT YOUR SPORTS BRA IN THE DRYER!
-Or any bra for that matter.
+WARNING: DO NOT PUT YOUR SPORTS BRA IN THE DRYER.
 Drying your sports bra in the dryer could stretch them out.
 Air drying is worth the time it takes.
 Get a drying rack or drape your sports bra over a surface to let them breathe and dry.
 Hanging a sports bra by the straps will stretch the straps out.

 Like any clothing, sports bras get worn out and need to be replaced.
 Depending on how often it gets worn, you may need to replace a sports bra every 6-12 months.